-- A. The S&P 500 Stock Index measures the total return of 500 large capitalization U.S. common stocks.
-The index tracks leading industries and is capitalizationweighted. - B. The MSCI ACWI (All Country World Index) is a free-float-adjusted market capitalization weighted index that is designed to measure the equity market performance of developed and emerging markets.
+- A. The Russell 3000 Index measures the performance of the largest 3,000 U.S. companies, representing approximately 98% of the investable U.S. equity market. - B. The MSCI ACWI (All Country World Index) is a free-float-adjusted market capitalization weighted index that is designed to measure the equity market performance of developed and emerging markets.
 The term "free float" refers to the number of shares of stock publicly owned and available for trading. - C. The Bloomberg Barclays Capital U.S. Universal Index represents the union of Bloomberg Barclays Capital's U.S. Aggregate Index (see below), U.S. Corporate High-Yield, Investment Grade 144A Index, Eurodollar Index, U.S. Emerging Markets Index, and the non-ERISA eligible portion of the CMBS Index.
 The index covers USD-denominated, taxable bonds that are rated either investment grade or below investment grade. - D. The Bloomberg Barclays Capital U.S. Aggregate Index is an unmanaged, market-value-weighted index of taxable investment-grade fixed-rate debt issues, including government, corporate, asset-backed and mortgage-backed securities, with maturities of one year or more. - E. The National Council of Real Estate Investment Fiduciaries (NCREIF) Fund Index Open-End Diversified Core (NFI-ODCE) is a composite comprised of primarily Core open-end funds widely used by institutional investors for exposure to domestic private market real estate.
 An open-end fund is a large pool of properties held in a commingled fund structure where investors have redemption rights (typically quarterly right to make capital deposits or withdrawals).
 Because of quarterly purchase or redemption of fund shares, open-end funds have some of the best valuation disciplines in private market real estate.
 The funds report performance quarterly to NCREIF.
 Nearly all open-end funds are designed to be perpetual life vehicles, with many having history dating back to the 1970s. - F. The S&P/LSTA U.S. Leveraged Loan 100 Index (LL100) is a daily tradable index for the U.S. market that seeks to mirror the market-weighted performance of the largest institutional leverage loans.
 The constituents are drawn from a universe of syndicated leveraged loans representing over 90% of the leveraged loan market.